Sallenmoore/autonomous/README.md

 # Autonomous

+!!!!!!!!!!!!!!!!!!!!
+NOT YET STABLE !!!!!!!!!!!!!!!!!!!!!!!!

 ![Tests](https://github.com/Sallenmoore/autonomous/actions/workflows/tests.yml/badge.svg)

-A local, containerized, service based application framework that attempts to make it easy to create self-contained Python applications with minimal dependencies (coming soon!).
+A local, containerized, service based application library built on top of Flask.
+The goal is to make it easy to create self-contained Python applications with minimal dependencies and built in libraries for many different kinds of tasks.

 - **pypi**: https://test.pypi.org/project/autonomous
 - **github**: https://github.com/Sallenmoore/autonomous